octobot-dev/react-boilerplate/README.md

 - `npm run test` will run tests until either all tests pass or the first one fails.
 Test execution will stop after the first failure.
 This is the command executed when running `./go test` in the project's root folder.
 - `npm run test-dev` will run all tests and will not stop when a test fails.

+## Storybook

+The project uses storybook to make UI development easier.
+Once you run ./go start you should be able to see Storybook's Dashboard under <http://localhost:6006> .
+There you can preview and test your UI components.